munificent/craftinginterpreters/book/scanning.md

 ### Number literals

-All numbers in Lox are floating point at runtime, but it supports both integer and decimal literals.
-A number literal is a series of <span name="minus">digits</span> optionally followed by a `.` and one or more trailing
+All numbers in Lox are floating point at runtime, but both integer and decimal literals are supported.
+A number literal is a series of <span name="minus">digits</span> optionally followed by a `.` and one or more trailing digits.
-digits:

 <aside name="minus">

-Since we only look for a digit to start a number, that means `-123` is not a number *literal*.
+Since we look only for a digit to start a number, that means `-123` is not a number *literal*.
 Instead, `-123`, is an *expression* that applies `-` to the number literal `123`.
 In practice, the result is the same, though it has one interesting edge case if we were to add method calls on numbers.
 Consider: